Guidelines and FAQ

 We're working on a plan for implementing anonymous proposal reviews beginning with the Cycle 26 HST TAC process.
 This includes,

-- a plan for proposal reviewsreview and possible revision of the proposal process, from phase I submissions to TAC selection.
+- review and possible revision of the proposal process, from phase I submissions to TAC selection.

 - instructions to proposers on how to write anonymous proposals

-- information to for the community on the issues with single-blinded singly anonymous peer reviews, and the solutions double-blinded dual anonymous reviews should address.
+- information for the community on the issues with singly anonymous peer reviews, and the solutions duel dual anonymous reviews should address.

-The document with our charge, Working Group on Anonymous Proposing v1final.pdf
+The document with our charge, Working Group on Anonymous Proposing final.pdf

 Chair: Lou Strolger (STScI)